SmartVision-Research/server_administration/README.md

 Description

 Assigns a new random password to an existing user and sets a password expiration policy.
-The password and validity information are backed up in: user_passwords.txt.
+The password and validity information are backed up in: user_passwords.log.

 Usage
 sudo ./provide_access.sh <username> <validity_days>